VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

     midi.EndOfTrackEvent(tick=0, data=[])]
 ```

-A track is just a list of events.
-The key events in a normal track are:
+A track is just a list of events, in order.
+Each event affects the music in some way.
+The important events in an instrumental track are:

 * ProgramChangeEvent - defines a change in instrument.  `data` defines which instrument is to be played, using [these codes](http://en.wikipedia.org/wiki/General_MIDI).
 * NoteOnEvent - Defines a note that is to be played.  `tick` is how long to wait from the previous note to starting to play the current note.  `data` is made up of pitch and velocity.
 Pitch controls the pitch of the note, and velocity is volume.
 See [this](http://stackoverflow.com/questions/2038313/midi-ticks-to-actual-playback-seconds-midi-music) for a bit more info about ticks.